Based on a True Story (TV series)

-Based on a True Story is an American dark comedy thriller television series created by Craig Rosenberg, starring Kaley Cuoco and Chris Messina.
+Based on a True Story is an American dark comedy thriller television series created by Craig Rosenberg, starring Kaley Cuoco, Chris Messina, and Tom Bateman.
 The series premiered on Peacock on June 8, 2023.
 In October 2023, the series was renewed for a second season, which premiered on November 21, 2024.
 In April 2025, the series was canceled after two seasons.